eytyet/ProgressMaskView/README.md

  - Fit to all screen size.
  - Easy to use.

-Animation is implemented at CALayer and it is lightweight.
+Animation is implemented at CALayer.

 ## How to Use

+You can use it with Interface Builder or code.
+### Interface Builder
+1. Put a UIView and change its class to ProgressMaskView.

+**Notes:**
+- If you want to cover entire screen, you have to put the ProgressMaskView into the UITabBarController or UINavigationBarController when you use it.
+- You should set `false` to  `uninstall:` argument at `hide` function.
+It is true by default.

+### Code
-It is recommended to use this view from a code.
+This is easiest way to use this.
-This view automatically insert itself into the view hierarchy at beginning, and remove it at the end.
+Just pass the current view controller to the install(to:) function.
+This view will automatically insert itself into the appropriate position of the view hierarchy.
+At the end, this view will remove itself at `hide` request.

 Start:
 1. Make a `ProgressMaskView` instance.
-2. Pass your UIViewController to the `install(to:)` method of the instance.
+2. Pass current UIViewController to the `install(to:)` method of the instance.
-3. Call the `showIn()` method to show the progress view.
+3. Call the `show(in:)` method to show the progress view.

 Update:
 4. Specify the `progress` property like a UIProgressView to update UI.

 End:
-5. Call the `hideIn(second:uninstall)` method at the end.
+5. Call the `hide(in:uninstall:completion:)` method at the end.

 That's all.
 This view automatically decide appropriate insert point in the view hierarchy and insert it, set up all constraint, and start animation.
 At the end, this view is removed from the tree so that it can be freed.